pilamb/neuralgia-api/README.md

 #### Usage

+The project *won't run* if SECRET_KEY is not set to a value in the settings.py file.
+You can set it to a random value.

-Users need to be registered
+Users need to be registered, for now, as superusers.

 In the settings set the secret_key value to something or Django won't run.

 Visit the home url with a browser or try this on a command shell: